Your Mastering score (for all course assignments)

 Weighting means that some assignment categories or individual assignments can count more than others in your total score.
 For example, homework may have more weight than quizzes.
 Assignments may have an implied weighting based on the number of points they are worth.
-If you have questions about the weighting in effect for your Mastering course, please check with your instructor.

 Weighting by category